Lakshmi (2013 film)

-Lakshmi is a 2013 Indian Kannada-language action film directed by Raghava Loki starring Shiva Rajkumar, Priyamani, Saloni Aswani and Komal Kumar.
+Lakshmi is a 2013 Indian Kannada-language action film directed by Raghava Loki starring Shiva Rajkumar and Priyamani.
 The film marks Shivarajkumar's 102nd venture, and is produced by Bhaskar of Bharani Minerals.
 Gurukiran has composed the music and K. S. Chandrashekar is the cinematographer.
 Stunts are by Thriller Manju.

 Plot

 Lakshmi Narayan is a CBI officer, who is assigned to investigate human trafficking and embezzlement by a dreaded terrorist Khan.
 He leads a happy life with his dutiful and loving wife Priya.
 One day, Priya goes missing after she discovers that her husband has secret weapons stashed in their bedroom.
 Priya becomes an object of suspicion and Lakshmi learns that she has fled with a terrorist.
 Lakshmi searches for Priya and learns that she is in Hong Kong and find his 5-yr old daughter DashaLakshmi.
 ACP Prakash is in search of Lakshmi, who is responsible for kidnapping of an international dancer and murder of a rich boy (The dancer was actually a disguised terrorist Yusuf Khan and the rich boy is actually a specialist, who are working for Khan).

 Prakash finds that Lakshmi is in Hong Kong and heads their to find him.
 He reaches Priya's house and tries to arrest him, but is attacked by Khan's associates when Lakshmi, along with his airport taxi driver Raj aka Deal Raj had gone to Khan's casino to search for Priya.
 They escape in hidden basement where Priya has stored secret weapons and photos of the terrorist and criminals.
 Prakash finds Lakshmi's true identity and regrets his actions.
 Raj identifies one of the men and Lakshmi, along with Prakash and Raj learn that Priya is living under a fake identity as Reshma, who is now a part of Khan's terrorist organization.
 Khan finds that the CBI planted a mole in his gang and finds that Priya is the mole.
 Khan tortures Priya to extract information, but doesn't divulge.

 Lakshmi barges into the basement and kills the bodyguards.
 Lakshmi finds Priya and attempts to kill her for the treachery, but is interrupted by his senior CBI officer, who reveals that Priya is part of the CBI's covert operation and is assigned to bust down Khan and the terrorists organizations.
 Realizing his mistake, Lakshmi reconciles with Priya and leaves for Khan's headquarters where he confronts Khan where he learns the latter's plan of destroying the city with nuclear bombs.
 Lakshmi tortures Khan's family with Prakash's help and manages to deactivate the bomb where he also cracks the code and extracts the black money, along with politician and terrorist's names involved in the scam.
 Lakshmi kills Khan and the politicians are arrested.
 Later, Lakshmi, along with Dashu and Priya leave for Bangalore and Raj is appointed as a CBI officer.